Financial Analysis

 Asset Portfolios

-• Portfolio Analytics details issues surrounding the analysis of portfolios, inlcuding both risk and performance.
+• Portfolio Analytics details issues surrounding the analysis of portfolios, including both risk and performance.

 • Asset Allocation : refers to process of determining how much of a portfolio should be invested in each of its various asset types, or classes.

-• Retirement Analytics Retirement analytics refers to analytics that tries to optimize a persons invenstment choices when thier goal is focused on retirement.
-This usually means providing guidance as to the amount to invest on a yearly basis as well as the amount of the risk the user should take.
+• Retirement Analytics Retirement analytics refers to analytics that tries to optimize a persons investment choices when their goal is focused on retirement.
+This usually means providing guidance as to the amount to invest on a yearly basis as well as the amount of risk the individual should take.